-The sample is composed of 9,127 IPOs from 1980-2022, with returns calculated through the end of December 2023.
+The sample is composed of 9,181 IPOs from 1980-2023, with returns calculated through the end of December 2024.
 IPOs with an offer price below \$5.00 per share, unit offers, small best efforts offerings, ADRs, REITs, closed end funds, SPACs, natural resource limited partnerships, banks and S&Ls, and IPOs not listed on CRSP within six months of the offer date are excluded.
 Buy-and-hold returns are calculated from the first closing market price in Panels A and B, and from the offer price in Panels C and D, until the earlier of the three-year anniversary or the delisting date (Dec.
-29 of 2023 for IPOs from 2021 and 2022).
+31 of 2024 for IPOs from 2022 and 2023.
 Market-adjusted returns use the CRSP value-weighted index.
 Style adjustments use firms matched by market cap and book-to-market ratio with at least five years of CRSP listing and no follow-on equity issues in the prior five years.
-Sales are the trailing twelve month revenues listed in the IPO prospectus, measured in terms of dollars of January 2023 purchasing power using the CPI.
+Sales are the trailing twelve month revenues listed in the IPO prospectus, measured in terms of dollars of January 2024 purchasing power using the CPI.
+The highest 3-year buy-and-hold return from the offer price is that of Yahoo!, an April 12, 1996 VC-backed IPO with low trailing sales that jumped 153.8% on the first day and then went up another 3,589.8% during the next three years.